 For centuries Rome had been ruled by the popes, who insisted that all non-catholic worship take place outside the city walls.
 But on September 20th, 1870, the papal rule of the city came to an end and Rome became the capital of the Kingdom of Italy, which had been established in 1861.

 The new constitution allowed for freedom of worship and the building of non-catholic churches within the city walls.
 Rome's American Protestant community lost no time in raising funds to buy a plot of land on the newly created via Nazionale.
-They chose the British architect, George Edmund Street (1824-81), who would go on to design the Anglican church of All Saints', on Via del Babuino.
+They chose the British architect, George Edmund Street (1824-81), who would go on to design All Saints' Anglican Church, on Via del Babuino.

 The mosaics in the apse and choir, which were designed by the English artist and designer Edward Burne-Jones (1833-98), are the pride and glory of St Paul's.